History of Earth: Diversification of mammals

 The first true mammals evolved in the shadows of dinosaurs and other large archosaurs that filled the world by the late Triassic.
 The first mammals were very small, and were probably nocturnal to escape predation.
 Mammal diversification truly began only after the Cretaceous-Paleogene extinction event.
-By the early Paleocene the earth recovered from the extinction, and mammalian diversity increased.
+By the early Paleocene Earth recovered from the extinction, and mammalian diversity increased.
 Creatures like Ambulocetus took to the oceans to eventually evolve into whales, whereas some creatures, like primates, took to the trees.
 This all changed during the mid to late Eocene when the circum-Antarctic current formed between Antarctica and Australia which disrupted weather patterns on a global scale.
 Grassless savanna began to predominate much of the landscape, and mammals such as Andrewsarchus rose up to become the largest known terrestrial predatory mammal ever, and early whales like Basilosaurus took control of the seas.

-The evolution of grasses brought a remarkable change to the Earth's landscape, and the new open spaces created pushed mammals to get bigger and bigger.
+The evolution of grasses brought a remarkable change to Earth's landscape, and the new open spaces pushed mammals to get bigger and bigger.
 Grass started to expand in the Miocene, and the Miocene is where many modern- day mammals first appeared.
 Giant ungulates like Paraceratherium and Deinotherium evolved to rule the grasslands.
 The evolution of grass also brought primates down from the trees, and started human evolution.
 The first big cats evolved during this time as well.
 The Tethys Sea was closed off by the collision of Africa and Europe.

 The formation of Panama was perhaps the most important geological event to occur in the last 60 million years.
 Atlantic and Pacific currents were closed off from each other, which caused the formation of the Gulf Stream, which made Europe warmer.
-The land bridge allowed the isolated creatures of South America to migrate over to North America, and vice versa.
+The land bridge allowed the isolated creatures of South America to migrate over to North America and vice versa.
 Various species migrated south, leading to the presence in South America of llamas, the spectacled bear, kinkajous and jaguars.

 Three million years ago saw the start of the Pleistocene epoch, which featured dramatic climatic changes due to the ice ages.
-The ice ages led to the evolution of modern man in Saharan Africa and expansion.
+The ice ages led to the evolution and expansion of modern man in Saharan Africa.
 The mega-fauna that dominated fed on grasslands that, by now, had taken over much of the subtropical world.
-The large amounts of water held in the ice allowed for various bodies of water to shrink and sometimes disappear such as the North Sea and the Bering Strait.
-It is believed by many that a huge migration took place along Beringia which is why, today, there are camels (which evolved and became extinct in North America), horses (which evolved and became extinct in North America), and Native Americans.
-The ending of the last ice age coincided with the expansion of man, along with a massive die out of ice age mega-fauna.
-This extinction is nicknamed "the Sixth Extinction".
+The large amounts of water held in the ice allowed various water bodies to shrink and sometimes disappear, such as the North Sea and the Bering Strait.
+It is believed by many that a huge migration took place along Beringia, which is why, today, there are camels (which evolved and became extinct in North America), horses (which evolved and became extinct in North America), and Native Americans.
+The end of the last ice age coincided with the expansion of man and a massive die out of ice age mega-fauna.